Skip to content

 The Sauk Prairie State Recreation Area consists of a portion of the decommissioned Badger Army Ammunition Plant.
 Visitors may hunt, trap, hike, bird watch, pick mushrooms and berries, study nature, take photographs and other traditional outdoor activities.
 You may also drive, bike or ride horses on the roads within the complex that are open.
 Roads are in variable condition; some have many ruts and potholes.
 The recreation area is open year-round from one hour before sunrise to one hour after sunset.
 Roads are not plowed during winter.

-Ferry Bluff and the adjacent Cactus Bluff tower more than 300 feet above the confluence of Honey Creek and the Wisconsin River.
-The standstone bluffs, capped with dolomite harbors undisturbed open cliff vegetation.
-From the intersection of Highways 60 and 12 west of Sauk City, go west on Highway 60 for 4.4 miles, then south on Ferry Bluff Road 1.1 miles to a parking area and canoe landing at the end of the road.
-A trail leads to the top of Cactus Bluff.
-Legal access by land to the southern unit, known as Hugo's Bluff, is unresolved at this time and is accessible only watercraft until further notice.
-The entire northern unit, consisting of Ferry Bluff and Cactus Bluff, is closed from November 1 through April 1 to protect roosting bald eagles.
-The southern unit is open at all times.
+Ferry Bluff and nearby Cactus Bluff rise over 300 feet above the confluence of Honey Creek and the Wisconsin River, featuring sandstone bluffs capped with dolomite and undisturbed cliff vegetation.
+From Highways 60 and 12 west of Sauk City, go west 4.4 miles on Highway 60, then south 1.1 miles on Ferry Bluff Road to a parking area and canoe landing.
+A trail leads to Cactus Bluff’s summit.
+Access to Hugo’s Bluff is unresolved and only by watercraft.
+Ferry and Cactus Bluffs close Nov 1–Apr 1 to protect roosting bald eagles.

 Parfrey's Glen, Wisconsin's first State Natural Area, is a spectacular gorge deeply incised into the sandstone conglomerate of the south flank of the Baraboo Hills.
 Parfrey's Glen is open daily 6:00 am - 8:00pm.
 Visitors must remain on the trail.
 Pets, food, and beverage are not allowed in the natural area.
 A State Park sticker is required and available at nearby Devil's Lake State Park.